Fertility treatment abroad that's 70% cheaper than UK clinics? Tell me more!

-Czech law allows donor eggs to be transferred up to the recipient’s 50th birthday – though women over 45 may be asked to have a mammogram prior to treatment at the clinic.
+Czech law allows donor eggs (and donor embryos) to be transferred up to the recipient’s 49th birthday.
 And egg recipients must have had a gynaecological examination (ultrasound, STDs, etc) at least six months before treatment.

 Are egg donors anonymous in the Czech Republic?